Software License Agreements – An Introduction.

 In some cases, timing is a factor, and quarterly or year-end reporting deadlines may impact a licensor’s willingness to negotiate certain provisions.
 In other transactions, the type or intended use of the software will lend itself to a negotiated deal.
 This is more often the case where a licensee views the transaction as material in size, the software as “mission-critical” or where there are fewer feasible alternatives in the marketplace.

 In other situations, the software license agreement is not or cannot be negotiated, in whole or in part.
 The following checklist is geared towards traditional business to business software licensing where the licensee will install and use the software on the licensee’s premises.
 If the software is in the cloud or another remote hosting environment, you may want to check out this article on SaaS contracts.
+If the software is being provision under a master services agreement that encompasses licensing through Statements of Work, check out the the SOW guide.

 License Scope in Software License Agreements.